fluent/fluentd-docs-gitbook/configuration/config-file.md

 @include z.conf
 ```

-### Share same parameters
+### Share the Same Parameters

-`@include` can be used under sections to share same parameters:
+The `@include` directive can be used under sections to share the same parameters:

 ```
 # config file
 <match pattern>
   @type         forward
-  # other parameters...
+  # ...
   <buffer>
     @type       file
     path        /path/to/buffer/forward
     @include    /path/to/out_buf_params.conf
   </buffer>
 </match>

 <match pattern>
   @type         elasticsearch
-  # other parameters...
+  # ...
   <buffer>
     @type       file
     path        /path/to/buffer/es
     @include    /path/to/out_buf_params.conf
   </buffer>
 </match>

 # /path/to/out_buf_params.conf
 flush_interval    5s
 total_limit_size  100m
 chunk_limit_size  1m
 ```

-## How match patterns work
+## How do the match patterns work?

-As described above, Fluentd allows you to route events based on their
-tags.
-Although you can just specify the exact tag to be matched (like
-`<filter app.log>`), there are a number of techniques you can use to
-manage the data flow more efficiently.
+As described above, Fluentd allows you to route events based on their tags.
+Although you can just specify the exact tag to be matched (like `<filter app.log>`), there are a number of techniques you can use to manage the data flow more efficiently.

 ### Wildcards and Expansions

-The following match patterns can be used in `<match>` and `<filter>`
+The following match patterns can be used in `<match>` and `<filter>` tags:
-tags.

 -   `*` matches a single tag part.

-    -   For example, the pattern `a.*` matches `a.b`, but does not match
-        `a` or `a.b.c`
+    -   For example, the pattern `a.*` matches `a.b`, but does not match `a` or `a.b.c`

 -   `**` matches zero or more tag parts.